Top-down parsing with Earley

 return self._rule.left_side

-EarleyBackPointer = tuple[str, int]
+type EarleyBackPointer = tuple[str, int]

 class EarleyChartEntry(ChartEntry):

-"""A chart entry for a Earley chart
+"""A chart entry for an Earley chart.

 Parameters